More at rubyonrails.org:

 [...]

-There is a naming convention for views in Rails.
-Typically, the views share their name with the associated controller action, as you can see above.
-For example, the index controller action of the articles_controller.rb will use the index.html.erb view file in the app/views/articles directory.
-The complete HTML returned to the client is composed of a combination of this ERB file, a layout template that wraps it, and all the partials that the view may reference.
-Within this guide, you will find more detailed documentation about each of these three components.
+The final HTML returned to the client is composed of a combination of the .html.erb ERB file, a layout template that wraps it, and all the partials that the ERB file may reference.
+In the rest of this guide, you will find more details about each of the three components: Templates, Partials, Layouts.

-Action View templates can be written in several ways.
-If the template file has a .erb extension then it uses a mixture of ERB (Embedded Ruby) and HTML.
-If the template file has a .builder extension then the Builder::XmlMarkup library is used.
+Action View templates can be written in different formats.
+If the template file has a .erb extension, it uses embedded Ruby to build an HTML response.
+If the template has a .jbuilder extension, it uses the Jbuilder gem to build a JSON response.
+And a template with a .builder extension uses the Builder::XmlMarkup library to build an XML response.

-Rails supports multiple template systems and uses a file extension to distinguish amongst them.
-For example, an HTML file using the ERB template system will have .html.erb as a file extension.
+Rails uses the file extension to distinguish among multiple template systems.
+For example, an HTML file using the ERB template system will have .html.erb as a file extension, and a JSON file using the Jbuilder template system will have the .json.jbuilder file extension.
+Other libraries may add other template types and file extensions as well.

 Within an ERB template, Ruby code can be included using both <% %> and <%= %> tags.
-The <% %> tags are used to execute Ruby code that does not return anything, such as conditions, loops, or blocks, and the <%= %> tags are used when you want output.
+The <% %> tag (without the =) is used when you want to execute Ruby code but not directly output the result, such as conditions or loops.
+The tag <%= %> is used for Ruby code that generates an output and you want that output rendered within the template, such as a model attribute like person.name in this example:

 <% @people.each do |person| %>